maRCIOFERREIRAXZ/Fidelius/README.md

 3. The browser generates a random 12-byte `AES-GCM` nonce (`IV`).
 4. The browser encrypts the plaintext using `AES-GCM` with the key + nonce → ciphertext.
 5. The browser sends only {`ciphertext`, `nonce`} to the server.
-6. The server stores the ciphertext, nonce, and metadata under a generated internal ID.
+6. The server stores the ciphertext, nonce, and metadata under a generated secret ID.
 7. The browser creates a share link: `https://host/s/<id>#<key>`
 8. The browser shows this link to the user, the key remains only in the URL fragment.